 Asbestos Exposure in Women

 Researchers have found that women face increased risk of mesothelioma from smaller instances of exposure compared to men.
 They believe the heightened danger stems from the smaller lung size and shorter tracheae found in women.
-The smaller respiratory systems cause greater fiber retention than larger male lungs and tracheae.
+The smaller respiratory systems cause greater fiber retention than larger male lungs.

 In the majority of mesothelioma cases among women, asbestos exposure was not a result of occupational contact with the toxin.
 One study of over 90 female mesothelioma patients found that about 64% had non-occupational asbestos exposure.
 In the United States, women were often exposed to asbestos when laundering their husband’s work clothing.
 After direct contact with asbestos-containing products, work clothes may harbor microscopic asbestos fibers or be covered with asbestos dust that could easily become airborne and lead to toxic exposure.